wraythezw/api-guidelines/graph/articles/coreTypes.md

 ## Alternatives to Adding Structural Properties

 Instead of adding a structural property to the existing type (`user`, `group` or `device`), create a new type that models the information captured in the proposed structural property(s).
-Then, do one of the following:
-- Add a navigation property on the existing type to the new type, containing the new type.
-- Contain the new type in an entity set elsewhere, and add a navigation property to the new type on the existing type.
-- Contain the new type in an entity set elsewhere, and add a navigation property to the existing type on the new type.
+Then, model the relationship between the existing core type and the new type by adding a navigation property.
+For information on modeling with navigation properties, see [Navigation Property](../patterns/navigation-property.md).

 ## Example: